ray-project/ray/doc/source/serve/advanced-guides/migration.md

 (serve-migration)=

-# 1.x to 2.x API Migration Guide
+# Migrating from 1.x to 2.x

 This section covers what to consider or change in your application when migrating from Ray versions 1.x to 2.x.